justinclarkhome/UdacityDataScienceProject2/README.md

 - **load_data.py** loads the raw message and category information, first splits out the 'id' and the 'categories' key/value pairs, then splits the key/value pairs into columns of data with integer data, and joins each dataset (on 'id') and passes that joined dataframe along for cleaning in the next phase.

 ## Data Preparation
-- **clean_data.py** attempts to separate the Enlish and non-English components of the raw nessage, and stores the processed English-only message as a new field in the data, allowing it to be more easily processed in the machine learning pipeline.
-- It also converts the 'genre' field into a set of dummies with boolean values (n-1 categories).

-## Data Modeling
-- The clean_data() function in process_data.py applies some cleaning to the data.
+- The **clean_data()** function in process_data.py applies some cleaning to the data.
     - By default, it will make the **related** field binary (by replacing the 2s with 1).
     - It will check for duplicate rows, and drop any that are found.
     - It will check for columns with constant values, and by default print a warning to the console about them (they can also be dropped, optionally).
         - The **child_alone** category is a constant: the rubric states to fit the model on all 36 categories, so this is being left in place.
 But as a constant, it adds no information to the model.

+## Data Modeling
-- The cleaned data is then passed to a Random Forest classifier.
+- The cleaned data is then passed to a Scitkit-Learn [Random Forest classifier](https://scikit-learn.org/1.5/modules/generated/sklearn.ensemble.RandomForestClassifier.html).
-    - A Scitkit-Learn pipelie is defined for modeling:
+    - A Scikit-Learn [pipeline](https://scikit-learn.org/1.5/modules/generated/sklearn.pipeline.Pipeline.html) is defined for modeling:
         - First, the **message** strings are split into lemmatized tokens, all lower case.
 Stop words and non-English words are removed.
         - The tokens are converted into a TF-IDF matrix.
         - The TF-IDF matrix is then used as the X variables to train the classifer on the Y data (the boolean values in the 36 categories).